skip to main content

 Q: What kind of documents can a school request to establish an undocumented student’s age?

-It should be noted, however, that although a school may request the aforementioned documents, a student cannot be prevented from enrolling or attending at a school because he or she lacks a birth certificate, or has records indicating a foreign place of birth.
+It should be noted, however, that although a school may request the aforementioned documents, a student cannot be prevented from enrolling or attending a school because he or she lacks a birth certificate, or has records indicating a foreign place of birth.
 There is no legal requirement for the district to retain a copy of the birth certificate in its records.

 Q: Are undocumented students entitled to participate in extracurricular school activities and other school services?